imomaliev/blog/site/content/devlog/create-a-site.md

 tags: ["hugo", "github", "git"]
 ---

 I will start at the very "beginning" and go through the [official quickstart guide](https://gohugo.io/getting-started/quick-start/).
-My goal is to achieve the same results as so I can start blogging ASAP but I will be doing it a bit differently than how it is outlined in the guide.
+My goal is to achieve the same results so I can start blogging ASAP but I will be doing it a bit differently than how it is outlined in the guide.
 I will explain my decisions along the way.
 So let's create the Hugo site.

 The quickstart docs suggest creating a new site skeleton and initializing git in the created site's root.